A newly released film opens up important discussion about sexual abuse and trauma recovery

 About Camille Drachman, LMSW, SEP

 Camille Drachman, LCSW, SEP, has over a decade of counseling experience in the field of addiction and trauma, as well as specialized trauma training.
-She has worked at Sierra Tucson for nearly five years and is currently the manager of Integrative Therapies, a trauma therapist, and a Somatic Experiencing Practitioner (SEP).
+She has worked at Sierra Tucson for nearly five years and is currently the manager of Integrative Therapies, a trauma therapist, and a The Somatic Experiencing® Therapy Trauma Institute Practitioner (SEP).